Security

 2. Identification of innovative but high-risk technological solutions in the following areas:

-• GNSS-robust navigation and structure-integrated antennas
+• GNSS-resilient navigation and structurally integrated antennas

-• ITAR-free energy supply
+• ITAR-exempt power supply

-• Mechanical-thermal-logical integration of novel IMUs
+• Mechanical, thermal, and logical integration of novel IMUs

 • Innovative sensor integration

-• Cryptographic communication technology over long distances
+• Long-range cryptographic communication technology

 Unmanned Systems